Table of Contents

 - Benign entities

-- Presence of inclusion cyst in postmenopausal women does not increase the risk of ovarian or other hormone driven cancers (breast and endometrial cancers, BJOG 2012;119:207)
+- Presence of inclusion cyst in postmenopausal women does not increase the risk of ovarian or other hormone driven cancers (breast and endometrial cancers) (BJOG 2012;119:207)

-- For a subset of ovarian serous carcinomas in which STIC or tubal involvement is not identified, a potential origin in epithelial inclusion cyst of Müllerian (tubal) phenotype has been postulated (Gynecol Oncol 2013;130:246, Mod Pathol 2011;24:1488, Int J Gynecol Pathol 2015;34:3)
+- For a subset of ovarian serous carcinomas (in which STIC or tubal involvement is not identified), a potential origin in epithelial inclusion cyst of Müllerian (tubal) phenotype has been postulated (Gynecol Oncol 2013;130:246, Mod Pathol 2011;24:1488, Int J Gynecol Pathol 2015;34:3)

-- Use of oral contraceptives for more than 5 years was shown to reduce the number of Müllerian type inclusion cysts (PAX8 positive), supporting the hypothesis that this subtype constitutes a precursor lesion of ovarian serous carcinoma (Diagn Pathol 2016;11:30)
+- Use of oral contraceptives for more than 5 years was shown to reduce the number of Müllerian type inclusion cysts (PAX8 positive); this suggests a possible mechanism for reducing the risk of epithelial neoplasms and supports the hypothesis that these cysts constitute a precursor lesion of ovarian serous carcinoma (Diagn Pathol 2016;11:30)

 Gross description